ScratchContributors/bios/README.md

 ##### hibyeperson: Okie!
 Hi there, my name is hibyeperson but you can call me Spring!
 I take part in being a Scratch Wiki Helpers and I enjoy helping around Scratch, which includes answering questions!

 ##### HighFlyer222: Hi!
-I am HighFlyer222, a normal Scratcher like you, I am 13 and I am a Turkish Scratch Wiki contributor.
-I love coding, also in written languages, and I am bad at writing bios.
+I am HighFlyer222, a normal Scratcher like you, I am 13, I am a Turkish Scratch Wiki contributor and a PPTBF translator.
+I love coding, also in written languages, I like Terraria, Undertale and Minecraft, and I am bad at writing bios.

 ##### Illusion705: !
 I'm Illusion705, and I'm 13 :) I've helped out in 8 SDSs, I'm a SWC reviewer, and Scratch Wiki contributor, and I've helped out in a few of the Scratch Month studios for 2020.
 The Scratch community is definitely a big part of my life, and I'm so happy to have the privilege of being able to help out in it!
 I like science, math, Minecraft, coding, cats, and watching YouTube :D